English_content

 Construction of the station, supported by an intergovernmental agreement between Italy and France and the result of the collaboration between the PNRA and the French Polar Institute Paul Émile Victor (IPEV), was completed in 2005.
 Since then, Concordia is a permanent station jointly managed by PNRA and IPEV as part of their respective polar programs.
 For more information, visit the website www.pnra.aq.

 Dirigibile Italia is one of the multidisciplinary research stations managed by the CNR, providing support to numerous national and international research projects.
 The station, inaugurated in 1997, is located in the village of Ny-Ålesund (78°55' N, 11°56' E), on Spitsbergen Island, in the Svalbard archipelago.
-It is from there that the polar expedition of t General Umberto Nobile set off in 1928, and the station is named in its honour.
+It is from there that the polar expedition of the General Umberto Nobile set off in 1928, and the station is named in its honour.
 The Department of Earth System Sciences and Technologies for the Environment (DSSTTA) of the CNR managed the station in the past, but is has now been assigned to the Institute of Polar Sciences (July 2020).

 The station participates in the INTERACT and SIOS access programs, making its spaces and means available to countries that do not have access to the Arctic so they can carry out research projects.